1. Before he was famous, Baum worked as a poultry breeder, actor and traveling salesman.

 The success of the first “Oz” book led Baum to produce sequels, but he grew tired of the magical place he’d devised and tried to end the series with his sixth book, “The Emerald City of Oz,” in which Dorothy takes Aunt Em and Uncle Henry to reside permanently in Oz.
 However, by the time the book was published, in 1910, its author was facing serious financial problems due in part to his heavy investment in “The Fairylogue and Radio-Plays,” an expensive, short-lived traveling show in which Baum narrated silent-film clips of his famous characters, while accompanied by an orchestra and stage actors.
 Baum filed for bankruptcy in 1911 and signed away the film rights to “The Wonderful Wizard of Oz” to help pay off his debts.
 Still in need of money, he resumed writing about the Land of Oz, and “The Patchwork Girl of Oz,” his seventh novel in the series, debuted in 1913.

 Baum (his first initial, “L,” stood for Lyman, a name he disliked; in person, he went by Frank) also churned out dozens of books using various pen names.
-Among this work was a popular series for teenage girls, “Aunt Jane’s Nieces,” for which he used the nom de plume Edith van Dyne.
+Among these works were a popular series for teenage girls, “Aunt Jane’s Nieces,” for which he used the nom de plume Edith van Dyne.
 The 14th and final “Oz” book written by Baum, “Glinda of Oz,” was published in 1920, a year after his death.
 Children’s author Ruth Plumly Thompson was hired to continue the series and penned 19 additional “Oz” books.

 Baum moved to Hollywood in 1910, just as the film industry was getting started there.
 He went on to co-found the Oz Film Manufacturing Company to make movies based on his books for which he still held the film rights.
 He and his partners built a studio and in 1914 turned out a handful of silent films, but the elaborate productions were ahead of their time and failed to find a wide audience.
 The company shut down the following year.